anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter05.md

 Network functions virtualization (NFV) and softwaredefined networking (SDN) offer service providers increased service agility, OpEx improvements, and back-office automation.
 Disaggregation, the approach of decoupling the various layers of the stack, from hardware, to NFVI/VIM software, to dataplane acceleration, SDN controllers, MANO components, and VNFs, enables multi-vendor deployments with best-of-breed options at each layer.

-Anuket is defining the required architecture and model for NFVI which will help to decouple the various commercial product layers and it is important to define and certify the VNF and NFVI.Therefore,in addition to verify general NFVI capabilities based on Anuket RM/RA/RI, it is also necessary to verify that VNFs can provide virtualization functions normally based on the Anuket-compatible NFVI.
+The Anuket specifications define the required architecture and model for NFVI which will help to decouple the various commercial product layers and it is important to define and certify the VNF and NFVI.
+Therefore, in addition to verify general NFVI capabilities based on Anuket RM/RA/RI, it is also necessary to verify that VNFs can provide virtualization functions normally based on the Anuket-compliant NFVI.
 So the VNF testing should at least include: Compliance，verification，validation，Performance.
 With the improvement of specifications, the types of tests may continue to add in the future.

 In this chapter, the scope and requirements of VNF test cases are defined as reference for VNF Conformance, which helps to perform the various compliance and verification (C&V) testing and submit results to LFN OVP Conformance portal.